 If you are squeezing in a visit between flights from Abu Dhabi International Airport (AUH), it’s only a 15-20 minute drive away by taxi.
 Allow yourself at least a 4-hour stopover with time to clear immigration at both ends.
-An airport taxi adds a 25AED flag fall so expect a taxi to the Mosque to cost about 60-65AED.
+An airport taxi adds a 25AED flag fall, so expect a taxi to the Mosque to cost about 60-65AED.
 Your return taxi will be about 40AED.
 There is a taxi rank at the Grand Mosque.

-If you are on a budget and coming via bus, the closest stopping point for the A1 route is at Zayed Sports City.
-The fare at time of writing is 4AED per person one way.
+If you are on a budget and coming from AUH via bus, the closest stopping point for the A1 route is at Zayed Sports City.
+The fare at the time of writing is 4AED per person one way.
 It’s then approximately a 15-20 minute walk back to the Grand Mosque – not recommended in the summer heat but you may be able to catch a shorter taxi ride from ZSC to the Grand Mosque.

 *Timings are always subject to change in the UAE and hours will vary for Ramadan and other religious occasions – please consult the Sheikh Zayed Grand Mosque Center for current information*